 The Australian Energy Market Operator (AEMO) can either shut down certain areas of the grid (planned blackouts) to avoid larger-scale blackouts or recommend spending large amounts of money to upgrade the grid so it can withstand those few hours a year when demand for electricity reaches its highest.
 These two solutions aren’t ideal, as one results in black outs and the other results in expensive upgrades.

 Rather than relying on these solutions, we work together to collectively reduce how much electricity is being used.
 It’s cheaper and more efficient, with various retailers getting on board to make this initiative impactful.

-When there is a peak demand Event, Powershop will send Curb Your Power registrants an SMS asking them to voluntarily reduce their power usage for a set period of time, but for no more than four hours, to help reduce demand on the grid.
+When there is a peak demand Event or if we’ve activated our demand response program, Powershop will send Curb Your Power registrants an SMS asking them to voluntarily reduce their power usage for a set period of time, but for no more than four hours, to help reduce demand on the grid.

 Register - Opt-in to the program by registering here.
 Even if you register, there’s absolutely no obligation to participate when there is an Event.